FabriFalasca/py-dMaps/README.md

 # (i) Netcdf files

-The code accept netcdf files https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_introduction.html .
+The code accepts netcdf files https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_introduction.html .
 Each time series x_i(t) in the dataset is assumed to be already preprocessed (i.e., each x_i(t) should be stationary).
 In our case we worked often with monthly anomalies: the preprocessing involve (a) trend removal and (b) removal of the seasonal cycle.

 To see the structure of a netcdf file "file.nc", open a terminal and type: